Sujay-Paul/expense-tracker-app/README.md

 Contributions to this project are welcome.
 Feel free to submit bug reports, feature requests, or even pull requests to help improve the Expense Tracker App.

-Please follow our [Contribution Guidelines](CONTRIBUTING.md) for detailed information on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.

 ## Contact

-If you have any questions or need assistance, please contact us at [sujaypaul0912.com](mailto:your-email@example.com).
+If you have any questions or need assistance, please contact us at [sujaypaul0912@gmail.com](mailto:your-email@example.com).

 Thank you for using the Expense Tracker App!